Jshhnani/Rubixe_RAG_Project/README.md

 ## How It Works

-- Upload Research Papers: The app loads PDFs from a specified folder.
+- Upload PDFs in Streamlit → Documents are cleaned → Split into chunks.
-- Text Preprocessing: Splits documents into chunks using RecursiveCharacterTextSplitter.
+- Embed chunks using HuggingFaceEmbeddings → Store in FAISS vector database.
-- Vector Embedding Creation: Uses BAAI/bge-small-en embeddings for semantic similarity.
+- User query → Vector store searches top k relevant chunks.
-- Search & Retrieval: Uses FAISS vector search to find relevant document chunks.
+- Re-ranking & compression → Only the most relevant chunks are passed to the LLM.
-- Answer Generation: Queries LLaMA 3.3-70B for a detailed response.
+- LLM generates answer → Displayed in Streamlit or returned via Flask API.

 ## Usage